-The fund has sustainable investment as an objective, and it attains this goal by investing in renewable energy (wind and solar) facilities.
+The fund has sustainable investment as an objective, and it attains this goal by investing in renewable energy wind facilities.
 The financial market participant (Taaleri Energia Fund Management, 'the manager') assesses that the fund did therefore contribute to significant CO2 emission offsets or avoidance and, under the EU Taxonomy, substantial contribution to the environmental objective of climate change mitigation during the reference period.

 The manager confirms that the fund's strategy is to invest only in activities that make it possible to reduce or avoid CO2 emissions in accordance with Article 9, paragraph 3 of the SFDR regulation.
-The sustainable investment objective of the fund was met, as all (100%) of the sustainable investments of the financial product were made in environmentally sustainable economic activities that qualify as environmentally sustainable under the EU Taxonomy - onshore wind farms and photovoltaic (PV) solar parks.
+The sustainable investment objective of the fund was met, as all (100%) of the sustainable investments of the financial product were made in environmentally sustainable economic activities that qualify as environmentally sustainable under the EU Taxonomy - onshore wind farms.